Pancreatic Cancer Research Collaboration of Excellence

 The Pancreatic Cancer Research Collaboration of Excellence was established in November 2018.
 It boasts a multidisciplinary team of outstanding researchers from five K-State departments and several specialized laboratories as well as the University of Kansas Cancer Center.
 The collaboration is led by Punit Prakash, associate professor of electrical & computer engineering.

 - to develop liquid biopsy early-detection methods that enable inexpensive, frequent and routine testing for onset or recurrence of pancreatic cancer

 - to develop new drug therapies using cutting-edge chemical synthesis and characterization methods, expert nanotechnology, state-of-the-art in-vitro experimentation and ultra-high-field MRI methods

 Punit Prakash, associate professor of electrical & computer engineering

 Led by Jun Li, professor of chemistry

 Pancreatic cancer has unfavorable biologic features that have to be discovered early to have any chance for successful treatment with the current standard of care.
 To date, these tumors are rarely diagnosed early because of their short lead times of a couple of months to two years.
 For these cases, inexpensive screening methods have to be developed to permit frequent routine tests for the onset or recurrence of cancer.
 Liquid biopsies based on tumor-specific/highly selective alterations of the proteome show promise in this area.
 This collaboration will develop two cutting-edge detection methods for profiling pancreatic cancer overexpressed proteases.

 Led by Duy Hua, university distinguished professor of chemistry

-Led by Nicholas Wallace, assistant professor of biology
+Led by Nicholas Wallace, associate professor of biology

 In-Vivo Testing and MRI